c 12,000 BC

 Tomé de Sousa is named Brazil's first governor.
 He centralizes authority and founds the city of Salvador, which will remain Brazil’s capital for more than two centuries.

-Facing a shortage of labor (as índios die from introduced European diseases), Portugal turns to the African slave trade; open-air slave markets flourish in the slowly growing colony.
+Facing a shortage of labor (as indigenous slaves die from introduced European diseases), Portugal turns to the African slave trade; open-air slave markets spread across the slowly growing colony.

 The Dutch West India Company sets up shop in Northeastern Brazil, heralding the beginning of the Dutch presence in Brazil.
 Its goal: to wrest control of the colony from Portugal.